thingsdb/ThingsDocs/content/data-types/thing/values/_index.md

 weight: 10
 ---

-Returns an array with all the property values of a [thing](../../thing).
+Returns an list with all the property values of a [thing](..).
 The same could be returned using map so the following statement is `true`:

 `(.values() == .map(|_, v| v))`

 {{% notice warning %}}
-Although the `values()` and `map()` in the example above will return an array with the same order, the order of *values* in the array is not guaranteed and may be different each time you run the query.
+Although the `values()` and `map()` in the example above will return an list with the same order, the order of *values* in the list is not guaranteed and may be different each time you run the query.
 {{% /notice %}}

 This function does *not* generate an [event](../../../events).

 ### Function

 *thing*.`values()`

 ### Arguments

 None

 ### Return value

-Returns an array with property values.
+Returns an list with property values.

 > This code shows how to use `values()`: